eclipse-sw360/sw360.website/content/en/docs/Deployment/BareMetal/Deploy-19-Natively.md

 sudo ./scripts/install-thrift.sh
 ```

-In case there is thrift in the package management of the OS you are running on,
+In case there is Thrift in the package management of the OS you are running on,
 just make sure, you have version 0.20

 ### 1.4.
 Maven